How much does it really cost to hire a medical writer in 2025? A guide for clients

 Typical hourly rates

-In the UK, experienced medical writers typically charge between £65 and £85 per hour and this can go up to £100 per hour for regulatory writing or for writers who offer strategic consultancy in addition to writing.
+In the UK in 2025, experienced medical writers are typically charging between £65 and £85 per hour and this can go up to £100 per hour for regulatory writing or for writers who offer strategic consultancy in addition to writing.

 Paying by the word